DANGER AT THE ZOO

 Agatha Award Nominee for Best Children’s/Young Adult Mystery

 "With equal parts suspense and intrigue, Danger at the Zoo will hold middle grade readers' imaginations until its swift and satisfying conclusion."

 "Those who love 'American Girl' will be clamoring for it."

 — School Library Journal

-This is Kathleen's fourth mystery for American Girl, and her nineth book.
-It is written for readers ages 9 and up who enjoy American Depression-era historical fiction without sex, gore, or explicit violence.
-Danger At The Zoo is one of Kathleen's most popular books.
+This is Kathleen's fourth mystery for American Girl, and her nineth published book.
+It has consistently been one of her most popular.
+It is written for readers age 9 and up who enjoy stories about Kit Kittredge and her life during the Great Depression.

 Kit Kittredge is back, in a mystery that takes place at the Cincinnati Zoo!
 Kit lands a summer job writing a children's column for her local newspaper and looks for story ideas at the Cincinnati Zoo where her friend Stirling works as a guide and her old friend Will, the hobo, has a job cleaning cages.

 As Kit noses around, she stumbles into some strange activities in the monkey house.
 Meanwhile, Kit begins to notice small things missing at home too.
 It's not long before Will looks like the logical suspect in both places.
 Can Kit clear her friend--and get a good story in the bargain?
 Fireworks fly as Kit's mystery is solved at the zoo's grand Fourth of July spectacular.

 This book includes a richly illustrated "Peak Into The Past" essay.
 Originally released as a 192-page book in softcover and hardcover formats, it is now also available in electronic versions for both the Barnes and Noble Nook and the Amazon Kindle.